 More than an expression of grape, soil or place, La Cave des Nomades encompasses a fictional universe where each wine tells a story: "It comes from a constant need to travel.
 I always felt the need to move from place to place.
 So when I decided to stay in Banyuls, I needed my imagination to travel.
 So the cellar is home, but from there I can go wherever my inspiration takes me."

-Each bottling is in itself a fable of sorts in the canon of Cave des Nomades' universe: a happy-go-lucky pirate, a court jester seeking a new path, an African party bus blasting music through Angola...
+Each bottling is in itself a fable in the canon of Cave des Nomades' universe: a happy-go-lucky pirate, a court jester seeking a new path, an African party bus blasting music through Angola...
 These are brilliantly brought to life by artist Katja Stroph, whose distinctive label art cryptically portrays each character or tale.

 The effect of a shared universe is tied together by the unique cork labels, a throwback to a long-gone trend Zé remembers from his youth in Portugal.
 The labels are produced in Germany by the only company in the world that makes them, then shipped to Portugal so that the old man who originated the trend can print Katja's art on them.
 Fittingly, even the labels are nomadic.